 237 Bush Administration Lies About Iraq "Iraq on the Record," U.S. House Committee on Government Reform, minority staff, March 16, 2004

-935 Lies about the War: The War Card: Orchestrated Deception on the Path to War by the Center for Public Integrity, January 2008
+935 Lies about the War: The War Card: False pretenses.
+Key false statements.
+By the Center for Public Integrity, January 2008

 When the tyrant has disposed of foreign enemies by conquest or treaty, and there is nothing more to fear from them, then he is always stirring up some war or other, in order that the people may require a leader. --Plato